David Reuben Albizu Zwickel

 He is beyond pain, beyond care but deeply, deeply loved and sorely missed by we who survive him.

-There is a strong Latin American political connection in this social activist family and there is a tradition among that culture of honoring those not present by calling their name and crying, “¡Presente!”
-David Reuben Albizu Zwickel, “¡Presente!”
+There is a strong Latin American political connection in this social activist family and there is a tradition among that culture of honoring those not present by evoking their name, calling, “ˇPresente!”

 Brother, Daniel Zwickel ben Avram